Kévin Pedro

-Kévin Pedro (born 21 February 2006) is a French professional footballer who plays as a centre-back for Championnat National 3 side Saint-Étienne II.
+Kévin Pedro (born 21 February 2006) is a professional footballer who plays as a centre-back for club Saint-Étienne.
+He represented France at youth level internationally, switching to represent DR Congo at senior level.

 Club career

 Pedro is a product of the youth academies of FC Épinay Athletico, Viry-Châtillon, Tremplin Foot, US Ris-Orangis and Saint-Étienne.
 He made his senior and professional debut with Saint-Étienne as a substitute in a 1–0 Ligue 1 loss to Monaco on 1 August 2024.

 International career

 Born in France, Pedro is of DR Congolese descent.
 In September 2024, he was called up to the France U19s for a friendly tournament.

+Pedro was one of the players who were called up with the DR Congo national team by head coach Sébastien Desabre for the 2027 Africa Cup of Nations qualification matches against Equatorial Guinea (24 September 2026), Zimbabwe (28 September) and the 2 friendlies against Uganda (2 and 5 October).